 COULTHARD, (from Durham, England).
 Connected by marriage in the 1700's to my COATSWORTH family in Middleton-Teesdale, Durham, England.
 See the connection to Dobie in the Coatsworth paragraph above.

 DOBBIE, (Lanark County, Ontario).
 Not related to our Dobie family although I did find one side connection by marriage.
 Several Dobie or Dobbie families emigrated from Scotland and Ireland around 1820 and settled in Lanark County.
 I researched them in the early days to see if we are connected.
 They started out with one "B" but added a second in the late 1800's.
-I've seen documents with the name spelled both ways.
+I've seen the name spelled both ways in the same document.

 DOBIE, (from Tinwald, Dumfriesshire, Scotland).
 Our early Dobie ancestors were farmers at least since the 1500's.
 My great-great grandfather, John David Dobie, was a stone-cutter and farmer.
 Born in Dumfries, he moved to Liverpool where he worked building the docks.
 He then moved his family to Ontario in 1849, where he worked as a stone-cutter and mason in and near Toronto, then as a farmer in Chatsworth, near Owen Sound.
 Many of his Dobie cousins had preceeded him and were farmers in and around Ekfrid, Ontario (near Stratford).
 Families connected to my DOBIE line in Dumfriesshire before they emigrated to Canada include: GLOVER, MURDOCK, RUSSELL.